Shotbow/fudawiki-files/hanafuda/games/oicho-kabu.md

 In casual games, the dealer may either remain fixed, or lose their role whenever their hand loses against every hand on the table.
 In this case, the player to their right becomes the next dealer.

+# Terminology
+Games played with kabufuda traditionally use special names for the numbers 1 through 10.
+While hardly essential, their use can add a little bit of extra flavour to the game.
+They are:

+- One:
+- Two:
+- Three:
+- Four:
+- Five:
+- Six:
+- Seven:
+- Eight:
+- Nine:
+- Ten:

 # Bibliography
 *(todo: pretty this up)*